Joelllllll/chore_board/README.md

 # Chore Board
-Chore board to keep track of who has done which chore Mainly just to learn to use flask
+Chore board to keep track of who has done which chore <br>
+Mainly just to learn to use flask

 * Install requirements